Bradley Sowter - Architectural Practice

 This programme enables students to complete their professional training and follows the ARB’s criteria for Part 3, thereby enabling graduates who have completed all three examinations to apply for professional registration as Architects in the UK.
-We are seeking ARB prescription and RIBA validation.
+The course is prescribed by the ARB (Architects' Registration Board).

 The programme draws on the academic and professional knowledge with the Kent School of Architecture and Planning and explores alternative building procurement strategies, reflecting innovative practice based on published sources and the staff team’s personal experience.
 UK practice is presented in a wider International context, meeting ARB’s criteria and equipping graduates to work in a wide range of professional roles and environments.

 Research at Kent School of Architecture and Planning achieves excellence in both the history and theory of architecture and in sustainable urban, peri-urban and environmental design.
 School staff have design expertise and specialist knowledge; they are at the forefront of current architectural issues, including sustainability, technology, professional practice and research.
 Our staff are active at academic and professional conferences, both nationally and internationally, and appear and publish in local and national media.
 The School promotes innovative and interdisciplinary research, emphasising sustainable design.

 Much of the project work involved in the Kent School of Architecture and Planning is located on 'live' sites in the local region, using real clients and engaging challenging issues.
 Students in all stages of the school have been introduced to real urban and architectural design challenges in Lille, Margate, Folkestone, Dover, Rye, Chatham and, of course, Canterbury.
 Much of this work involves liaising with external bodies, such as architects, planners, council and development groups.

 Entrants will normally be required to hold undergraduate (ARB Part 1) and graduate (ARB Part 2) qualifications.